terraform-ibm-modules/terraform-ibm-observability-instances/examples/observability_at/README.md

-# Provision Activity Tracker only
+# Provision Activity Tracker along with event routing to COS bucket, Event streams and LogDNA

-Example that deploys only an Activity Tracker instance.
+Example that deploys  an Activity Tracker instance along with event routing to COS bucket, Event streams and LogDNA.